gaidardzhiev/tortoise/readme.md

 This emulator was designed to be a foundation for experimentation:
 - Add more instructions (e.g., logical operations, subroutine calls).
 - Implement I/O and interrupt handling.
-- Introduce a simple assembler to write human-readable programs.
+- Introduce a simple assembler to write humanreadable programs.
 - Extend memory size or support different data widths.

 ---